BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Pros:**

 * As a closely held device, Seed Tool maximizes the privacy possibilities for private keys.
-* When run on networkless mobile device (iPhone or iPod Touch), the privacy of Seed Tool is near total; this decreases if Seed Tool is used on a closely held mobile device and even moreso if it's run on a computer.
+* When run on networkless mobile device (iPhone or iPod Touch), the privacy of Seed Tool is near total; this decreases if Seed Tool is used on a closely held mobile device and may not meet privacy needs if it's run on a networked computer.

 **Neutral:**

-* Again, the user bears responsibility for what happens when information is transffered out of Seed Tool.
-They must decide which wallets will optimize privacy (and other desirable features).
+* Again, the user bears responsibility for what happens when information is transferred out of Seed Tool: they must decide which wallets (or architectural designs) will optimize privacy.

 ### Resilience against SPOC